ECAP5/ECAP5-BSOM/docs/src/design/4_power.rst

 .. note:: The 3.3V voltage regulator is enabled by default so it can power the power sequencing IC.

+The power sub-circuit also includes power monitoring ICs (IN219) to measure both voltage and current over an I2C bus.
+The following I2C addresses are used :

+.. flat-table:: Supply monitoring I2C addresses
+   :header-rows: 1
+   :width: 100%

+   * - Supply
+     - I2C address

+   * - 1.1V
+     - 0x85
+   * - 1.8V
+     - 0x84
+   * - 2.5V
+     - 0x81
+   * - 3.3V
+     - 0x80

+Power monitors are powered by a separate 5V LDO.

 Design constraints
 ------------------